 👉 Tip: Typos and grammar mistakes will make your email copy look unprofessional, and they distract the reader from what you’re trying to say.
 Save yourself a headache and download a free spelling and grammar tool, such as Grammarly, to get your content checked and corrected automatically.

 Beyond these fundamentals, you still need to write content in a way that engages the reader.
 Let's take a closer look at some email writing best practices.

-We would be lying if we said there weren't some tricks you can try to improve engagement.
-Here are our favorite content hacks:
+We would be lying if we said there weren't some tricks you can try to improve engagement in your email marketing campaigns.
+Here are our favorite email content hacks:

 This is it—your big first impression!
 A great email is always preceded by a great subject line.
 Your subscribers receive a flood of emails every day, so you need a snappy subject line to stand out from the crowd.
 Here are a few tips to keep in mind:

 Be original: Sometimes, it’s the funny or quirky subject lines that generate curiosity